Brayton-Lordianto/Worktime-Tracker/Product/README.md

-The product can be directly downloaded.
+The product is zipped here.